 Making a referral to Circles South West

 We invite an initial telephone discussion with the relevant Coordinator.
 If suitable, a written referral will be completed and a meeting will be set for the coordinator to meet the individual, who we call the Core Member.
-Referrals can be made by police, probation, youth offending services, health professionals, social workers etc. Referrer involvement is central to the success of each Circle.
+Enquiries and referrals can be made by police, probation, youth offending services, health professionals, social workers etc. Referrer involvement is central to the success of each Circle.

 The local coordinator will undertake interviews with the Core Member to share information about the process, assess risk, need and motivation.
 Prospective Core Members must be committed to no further offending and be prepared to discuss themselves, previous history*, any relapse prevention plans and risk management within the Circles.
 Offender managers/referrers are required to participate in the initial meeting and quarterly reviews thereafter.